strimzi/proposals/050-unidirectional-topic-operator.md

   For example if it were realized as single pod `Deployment` then the requirement for a persistent volume would tie it to a single AZ, meaning it would not be as highly available as the current operator.
   This could be worked around by having multiple observers with only a single elected leader actually in charge of making modifications at any one time.

-Overall, it is clear that the complexity of the operator would be significantly increased by persuing this direction.
+Overall, it is clear that the complexity of the operator would be significantly increased by pursuing this direction.

 It's also worth reviewing _why_ people want to use an operator for topics.
 There are two broad use cases: